one-drop/onedrop-android-code-challenge/README.md

 4. Include a README.md in your project that includes the following:
     * A brief explanation of your code architecture or libraries employed.
     * Sample screenshots of your app.
+    * Describe any shortcuts or compromises chosen to save development time.
     * A “future work” section where you describe additional features or code optimizations that you would have added to the app if you had more time allocated for this challenge.

 ### Bonus Points